guruthree/cube-bench-classic/README.md

 # cube-bench-classic
 *A new benchmark for Classic Macintosh Computers*

-A very simple benchmark involving a cube for Classic Mac OS System 7.
+Cube Bench Classic is a very simple benchmark involving a cube designed for Classic Mac OS System 7.
+Requires Color QuickDraw.

 I wanted something a bit more relatable than a bar chart or flashing patterned rectangles to get a feel for performance differences between classic Macs (LC III, etc.).
 So for #Marchintosh 2024, I wrote my own benchmark with the classic bouncing cube(s).
-A relatable mix of floating point, regular computation, and QuickDraw calls.

 ![Screenshot of the benchmark](screenshot.png)

+Cube Bench Classic is designed to stress the CPU, FPU, and memory bus.
+Being a System 7 application, everything software rendering is pretty much the only game in town.
+Cube Bench Classic uses floating point arithmetic for pretty much everything to stress the FPU.
+Particularly, the cube is rotated using transcendentals (i.e., trigonometric functions).

+Drawing on the screen is done using QuickDraw lines and filled polygons.
+Every QuickDraw call seems to force a screen refresh so something had to be done to avoid flickering.
+There's no way to flip buffers in QuickDraw that I could, so the usual double-buffering wasn't an option.
+Instead, rendering is done on an Offscreen Graphics World (back buffer) before copying to the Onscreen Graphics World (front buffer).
+This stresses the memory bus.

 ## Compilation